Mon - Thur 7.30-15.30 Fri 7.30-14.00

 The set up of a conformal coating production line regardless of the application method has many similar characteristics.

 Any coating facility will need the basic requirements put in place that would be standard for any piece of electronic manufacturing process.
+These include ESD systems, facilities for the machines, the environmental requirements and the normal Health & Safety (HSE) considerations.

 Also, the conformal coating production line, whether it is an operator manually brush coating printed circuit boards (PCBs) or an inline robotic spray coating process is typically made up of several stages.
+These stages are shown below:

 Not all the stages are mandatory or may be required.
 However, each should be considered on an individual basis.